Roustoum/Arabic-And-Algerian-Dialect-Comments-With-Human-Written/README.md

 ## License

+This dataset is released under the **Creative Commons Attribution 4.0 International (CC BY 4.0)** license — see [`LICENSE`](./LICENSE).
+You are free to share and adapt the data for any purpose, including commercially, as long as you give appropriate attribution.

-Released as open source and free to use for research, education, model training, and competition purposes.
+It is free to use for research, education, model training, and competition purposes.
 Because the dataset is fully original and hand-written, it contains no third-party copyrighted text and no personal data belonging to real individuals.

-*(Pick and state the exact license here, e.g. CC-BY-4.0, CC0, or MIT, and add a `LICENSE` file to the repo.)*

 ## Known Limitations